pablofernandezbonnett/learning/labs/kotlin-backend-examples/README.md

 Focus:

-- natural idempotency
+- natural idempotency, where repeating the same action is harmless because the final state is already the same
-- request-key deduplication
+- request-key deduplication, where the system stores a client or request key to stop the same business action from being applied twice
-- "processing" vs final result
+- "processing" vs final result, meaning the difference between "work has started" and "the final durable answer is ready"
-- local transaction boundary mental model
+- local transaction boundary mental model, meaning what one database transaction can protect and what it cannot protect outside that database

 ### `correctness/locking`